-

 Frequently Asked Questions

-- The business's payment provider is located in the EEA (European Economic Area).
+- The business's payment provider is in the EEA (European Economic Area).

-If your property is located outside of Europe, then almost certainly your payment gateway/provider is not located in Europe either.
+If your property is located outside of Europe, your payment gateway/provider is almost certainly not in Europe.
 In that case, the SCA will not apply to you.

-For properties inside the EEA, payments made by guests using a cardholder bank that is also located in the EEA will be subject to the SCA as described in the Executive Summary above.
+For properties inside the EEA, payments made by guests using a cardholder bank located in the EEA will be subject to the SCA, as described in the Executive Summary above.

 Currently, Cloudbeds supports 3D Secure for Cloudbeds Payments and the latest version of Stripe.